xmonader/info_foundation/docs/faq/ambassador_faq.md

 **Answer:** The Grid presents raw capacity in the form of primitives.
 The actual Zero OS does not know how to store objects in a redundant manner, it provides storage primitives to read and write data.
 Primitives are best described as building block by which one can create a service.
 For example the S3 service uses the storage primitives to build a software defined storage service.

-Redundacy is achieved by the storage service by doing the following things:
+Redundancy is achieved by the storage service by doing the following things:
  - cut the original object (document, photo, movie) into small pieces
  - by using a certain algorithm create additional (redundant) pieces of data.
 Depending on the algorithm a small or larger number of redundant pieces of data can be created.
-Think of this process as completing a (sudoku)[https://en.wikipedia.org/wiki/Sudoku] puzzle.
+Think of this process as completing a [sudoku](https://en.wikipedia.org/wiki/Sudoku] puzzle).
 The unsolved puzzle resembles the original object to store (photo etc.) the algorithms to create additional redundant data is the solving algorithm for the puzzle (numbers 1 - 9 can only appear once in a row, column and 3x3 number square).
 The further solved the puzzle is the more data redundancy is created.
    - unsolved puzzle + 4 additional numbers
    - unsolved puzzle + 8 additional numbers
    - etc.